NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 - `GET /ooapi/groups/{groupId}/persons`
 - `GET /ooapi/person/{personId}`

-## Flow : Additional supporting information
+## Flow2 : Additional supporting information

 Based on the id's on students (and staff members) and their program offering associations, provided to the planning software in flows 1a or 1b, the planning software can retrieve additional student/staff and program association information.

-### Additional supporting information flow : Endpoints for this flow
+### flow 2a: Additional supporting information: GET flows Endpoints for this flow

 - `GET /ooapi/person/{personId}`
 - `GET /ooapi/associations/{associationId}?expand=offering`

+### flow 2b: Additional supporting information: supplied by SIS to TPS for provisioning of users and their studyplans (PUT)
+- `PUT /ooapi/person/{personId}`
+- `PUT /ooapi/association/{associationId}`

 # Flow 1a 1: Get the to be planned exams (and students & staff)